Fighting for Racial Equity

 Cahill Gordon & Reindel LLP co-counseled a class action lawsuit filed challenging a Brooklyn landlord’s alleged discrimination of Latino tenants and fraudulent deregulation of rent-stabilized apartments at two buildings in Sunset Park.
 Cahill’s outstanding work led to a settlement that forced the landlord to re-regulate over 60 apartments in two buildings, obtain a new management company and refrain from engaging in a wide range of discriminatory behavior.

 By the Numbers

 Our work touches the lives of the most disenfranchised groups in New York City, and pushes our society closer to racial equity through individual and systemic anti-racism representation and advocacy.

-In 2017, approximately 47,000 people cycled through Rikers Island before ever being convicted of a crime.
+Approximately 47,000 people cycled through Rikers Island before ever being convicted of a crime.
 Over 90% were people of color.